Old Fashioned Carrot Cake with Pineapple

-This Vintage Carrot Pineapple Cake is a tender, super moist cake packed with warm spices, crunchy nuts and topped with a light cream cheese frosting.
-As Spring returns, it’s the perfect time to bake up this timeless dessert.
-While the ingredient list may be long, it is simple to make and perfect for an easy weeknight sheet cake.
-Here’s how I took this 1960’s classic and gave it a modern update.
+This Old Fashioned Carrot Cake with Pineapple is a tender, super moist cake packed with warm spices, crunchy nuts and topped with a light cream cheese frosting.
+As Spring returns, it’s the perfect time to bake up this timeless dessert. as a weeknight sheet cake.
+I found this recipe inspiration for Carrot Pineapple Cake in my 1966 Better Homes & Gardens Pies and Cakes.”

 My vintage inspiration.

-My vintage inspiration for Carrot Pineapple Cake comes from the 1966 Better Homes & Gardens Pies and Cakes” cookbook from my Vintage Cookbook Collection.
+My vintage inspiration comes from a recipe called Carrot Pineapple Cake in the 1966 Better Homes & Gardens Pies and Cakes” cookbook from my Vintage Cookbook Collection.

 Ingredients